Key policy features to look out for in STA Travel insurance

-Fine print: If you’re extending your trip and buying a new policy, it will only cover up to 12 months time and will not carry on from your old policy, so make sure you read the fine print over again and be sure you understand your new policy.
-Extensions generally can’t be given on cover for medical conditions, except those listed as automatically covered - for example if you become sick on your trip, that illness usually won’t be covered by your extended policy.
+Fine print: If you’re extending your trip and buying a new policy, it will only cover up to 12 months and will not carry on from your old policy, so make sure you read the fine print over again and be sure you understand your new policy.
+Extensions generally can’t be given for medical conditions, though except those listed as automatically covered - for example if you become sick on your trip, that illness usually won’t be covered by your extended policy.

-There is a list of about 50 sport and leisure activities in your PDS that are automatically covered under your STA Travel insurance policy.
+There is a list of about 50 sport and leisure activities in your PDS that are automatically covered under your STA Travel Insurance policy.
 These include bungee jumping, skydiving and go karting.

 Fine print: Not included are other activities, such as BASE jumping or rodeo riding.
 Any professional or competitive sports or snow sports off-piste are not included either.
 You should also be careful if riding motorbikes, mopeds or scooters as you won’t be covered unless the person driving holds a valid license.

 You can decide to cancel your STA Travel insurance policy up to 15 days after you buy it for a full refund of your premium.